pjotrleshkin/lhv-assignment/readme.md

 --
 1. Why not to use jQuery for scroll and animations, and Bootstrap for mobile-responsiveness?

 1.1 That project would require big amount of stock Bootstrap customisation.It can be quite hard to do it well.
-At Your website I've seen that sometimes there is used '!important', what means that at some point in the future  there is a chance of 'specifity wars' and overall in future CSS updates can be unstable, and website can behave differently on different devices.
+At Your website I've seen that sometimes there is used '!important', what means that at some point in the future  there is a chance of 'specifity wars' and overall it's considered a very bad practice, because maintaning that type of code can be hard.
-So, I hadn't used bootstrap in sake of validity of code.
+So, I hadn't used bootstrap in sake of validity of code and ease of maintainance.
 You can say that website will be maintained anyway, but between valid html/css and css with warnings  I would chose first-one no-brainer.

 1.2 jQuery.
 First of all, jQuery weigths some kb, secondly - it always can be pulled into the project later.
 Speaking about kilobytes, my code(index.html + styles.min.css +  scroll.js) weights 17 kilobytes, while jQuery  weights 30kb(minified) and Bootstrap 4 almost 10 times more than my project(150kb minified).